rugbyprof/5143-Operating-Systems/README.md

 - Presentations are a major component of graduate work.
 The ability to discuss complex topics in front a group of your peers is an important skill to have.
 - Every project, group or individual, will be accompanied with a presentation.
 - The quality of your presentation is somewhat based on the quality of your project.
-A poor project makes it hard to give a proper presentation if much of the expected functionality was not included with your project.
+A poor project makes it hard to give a proper presentation if much of the expected functionality was not included in said project.
 Basically you don't have much to discuss.
 On the flip side, an excellent project doesn't ensure a great presentation either.
 So preparation is key, and I am ALWAYS available for help with presentations.
 - I will give specific requirements for each presentation since each project may vary greatly.
 One project may simulate scheduling algorithms and will have results, whereas a shell project simply needs a walk-through showing commands, examples of piping, and redirection.
 - In general presentations in my course should follow a basic outline:
   - Project description (if necessary)